Purpose

 Retail Reference

-The retail reference is the lowest verified, in-stock price from an established Western retailer for a practical quantity (roughly 10–100 g).
+The retail reference is the lowest verified, in-stock price from an established Western retailer for a practical quantity (roughly 10 to 100 g).
 It answers the question: what would it cost to buy this element today?

 Selection criteria: